CanonicalLtd/maas-docs/en/intel-rsd.md

 composition of machines, from available pool of resources, to be made available for re-use as part of the MAAS machine lifecycle.

-### Definitions for MAAS
+## Definitions

-Intel Rack Scale Design
+- Intel Rack Scale Design
   Intel® Rack Scale Design (RSD) is a logical architecture that disaggregates compute, storage, and network resources, and introduces the ability to more efficiently pool and utilize these resources.

-Composed System
+- Composed System
-An Intel RSD term used to represent a system that has been created for usage as an actual machine in MAAS.
+  An Intel RSD term.
+Used to represent a system that has been created for usage as an actual machine in MAAS.

-Uncomposed System
+- Uncomposed System
-An Intel RSD term used to represent a system that has not been created for usage as an actual usable system.
+  An Intel RSD term.
+Used to represent a system that has not been created for usage as an actual usable system.

-Pod
+- Pod
-A MAAS term to represent a set of machines or a pool of hardware available for MAAS’s control through a single endpoint.
+  A MAAS term.
+Use to represent a set of machines or a pool of hardware available for MAAS’s control through a single endpoint.

-Orchestrator
-A workload orchestrator tool, such as Juju, Chef, or another consumer of the MAAS API.

-Fabric
-A switch or a combination of switches that are trunked, all providing the same VLANs.

 ## MAAS Release Notes